 Major Hospital is chartered as a city/county facility.

-An innovator in health care delivery, Major is focused on providing health care’s best practices while utilizing a patient centric model resulting in outcomes that frequently exceed state and national averages.
+An innovator in health care delivery, MHP is focused on providing health care’s best practices while utilizing a patient centric model resulting in outcomes that frequently exceed state and national averages.

 We are serious about taking patient care to a higher level as we move towards meaningful use of health care IT.
 Our efforts have allowed us to be recognized as a “Most Wired” hospital by Hospitals & Health Network.

-Since 1924 Major has provided high quality, compassionate medical care to the surrounding community.
+Since 1924 MHP has provided high quality, compassionate medical care to the surrounding community.
 Maternity care, Oncology, Cardiology, Orthopedics, Trauma and Emergency care are a few of the services offered.